 It’s true.
 No matter how good you are or how much you like to work independently, at the end of the day we would love to discuss our passions with our peers.
-Its not always easy when at the office your seen as the expert.
-Its not like your going to go to a local bar and happen to find someone who is an expert either.
-This is where I really urge people to actively find a community within their expertise.
+It’s not always easy when at the office you’re seen as the expert.
+It’s not like you’re going to go to a local bar and happen to find someone who is an expert either.
+This is where I urge people to actively find a community within their expertise.
 Not communities that are going to be your hiking buddies or the people you go to happy hour with.

 Technical Benefits of Communities

 You need to find people in your space, people who deal with your same problems and issues.
 At the end of the day when you are good at what you do, you can get complacent.
 This means you can become privy to updates in the industry and when you are unchecked, you may not realize that you may not be doing everything to the best of your ability.

 Benefits of joining a community include:

 - Access to industry updates from your peers.
 With so many ears it’s easier to stay up-to-date with everything